-Engagement is based on dynamics occurring in several areas: intrinsic and extrinsic motivation, interpersonal relationships, workload and scheduling, management styles, and personal degrees of interest.
+Successful team engagement is based on numerous dynamics occurring in several areas: intrinsic and extrinsic motivation, interpersonal relationships, workload and scheduling, management styles, and personal degrees of interest.
 Kevin Kruse explains that, “Engaged employees lead to better business outcomes,” because they are more inclined to use discretionary effort.
 In other words, they are ready to go the extra mile.

 “Engaged employees lead to better business outcomes”

 In most cases, team engagement isn’t an either/or binary state.
 Think about it as variable positions on various spectrums, which together result in an overall degree of engagement.

 Imagine that there are engagement points across the following ranges:

 Balance and working within capacity > Overload

 Security, confidence, inevitability of success > Insecurities

 Red flags and employee motivation issues

 Physical and emotional burnout

 - Routine/daily grind.
 The initial challenge and enthusiasm fades.
 Drudgery.